The 6 Causes of Skin Nails Hair and Muscle Problems

 If you’re consuming too much protein, it’s also going to be a problem.
 Say, for example, that you’re doing 6 protein meals a day or having snacks with protein between meals.
 This is a big mistake.

-Having large amounts of protein is a bad idea because it’s going to spike insulin.
-Anything more than 25-35 grams of protein per meal is converted to sugar, which will spike insulin.
+Having large amounts of protein is a bad idea because it’s going to spike Fat Storing Hormone.
+Anything more than 25-35 grams of protein per meal is converted to sugar, which will spike Fat Storing Hormone.
 Excessive protein can also clog the liver up, then you won’t be able to utilize protein effectively.
 So the liver is a factor in protein metabolism too.

 So what should you do instead?